 If you check your theme’s showcase page for set up assistance, or switch to an entirely different theme after creating your new site, you may discover that your theme displays quite differently than it appears on the theme’s showcase page.
 Each of the new Block Editor ready themes comes with a detailed description of how you can recreate the look of the theme’s demo homepage, but it certainly is confusing and not just a little bit frustrating!

 Changes to your site as a whole, like adding a custom or social menu, changing a site’s homepage, adding widgets to a footer or sidebar or uploading a site logo are currently still made in the Customizer, but some widgets are already available to be added to your Pages via Blocks, specifically Archives Block, Categories Block, Latest Comments Block and Latest Posts Block.
-(Technically you could also add these blocks to posts, but it may be confusing to your site visitors.)
+(Technically you could also add these blocks to posts.)

 The short version of all this is that the Block Editor dust is far from being settled.
 A dizzying number of new blocks are being added and, depending on your site plan, you may have additional blocks available to you through plugins.